MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-manage-powershell.md

 ## Examine SQL Server error logs

-Let's use PowerShell on Windows to examine error logs connect on your SQL Server instance on Linux.
+The following steps use PowerShell on Windows to examine error logs connect on your SQL Server instance on Linux.
 We will also use the **Out-GridView** cmdlet to show information from the error logs in a grid view display.

 Copy and paste the following commands at the PowerShell prompt.
 They might take a few minutes to run.
 These commands do the following:
 - Display a dialog that prompts you for the hostname or IP address of your instance